-• Issuance Period: Assuming the standard 60-90 day reconciliation timeline from April 9, 2025, the DFARS rule could be issued between June 8 and July 8, 2025.

-- Effective Date Delay: Once issued, federal rules usually include a 60-day delay before becoming enforceable, allowing contractors and agencies time to prepare. - If issued on June 8, the effective date would be August 7, 2025. - o If issued on July 8, it would take effect by September 6, 2025.
+- Issuance Period: Assuming the standard 60-90 day reconciliation timeline from April 9, 2025, the DFARS rule could be issued between June 8 and July 8, 2025. - Effective Date Delay: Once issued, federal rules usually include a 60-day delay before becoming enforceable, allowing contractors and agencies time to prepare. - If issued on June 8, the effective date would be August 7, 2025. - If issued on July 8, it would take effect by September 6, 2025. - Mrs. Bostjanick's comments sustain the later September timeframe.

-The August 2025 estimate for CMMC Phase I is not arbitrary; it falls squarely within the projected window for the final rule's effective date and applies to both new contracts and option years of existing awards when CMMC clauses are added.
+The September 2025 estimate for CMMC Phase I is not arbitrary; it falls squarely within the projected window for the final rule's effective date and applies to both new contracts and option years of existing awards when CMMC clauses are added.
 It allows organizations to plan for the earliest likely start.
-Given that some awards or solicitations may be timed to coincide with the effective date, assuming an August 2025 enforcement window provides a conservative, risk-aware planning target.
+Given that some awards or solicitations may be timed to coincide with the effective date, assuming a September 2025 enforcement window provides a more conservative, risk-aware planning target.